 .Fr.
 Michael Bailey is our Parish Priest.
 He was ordained in 2011.
 He was a Cancer Nurse in London for 10 years before his ordination training.
 He trained at St. Stephen’s House, Oxford.
 Then he served his Curacy in North Coventry.
 He was Vicar of All Saints, Sidley and P.I.C. of St. Barnabas, Bexhill.
 He is a Foundation Governor of our Church School and his Day Off is Monday.
 He can be contacted at email@example.com

 Fr Peter Hudson SSC is our Assistant Priest.
 He came to St Stephen’s in 2007.
 He is also the Forward in Faith Chaplain at The English Chapel, Christ The King Gordon Square WC1H 0AG, where he has an active ministry with the students and staff of the University of London, as well as members of Forward in Faith.
 He has responsibility for technology.
 Fr Peter continues his interest in care of people with dementia.
 Fr Peter also provides cover for parishes which are without a priest.
-He can be contacted at email@example.com
+He is on Sabbatical from 21st May until the end of July 2023.
+He can be contacted at firstname.lastname@example.org

 Fr Francis Gardom has been at St Stephen’s for over 50 years: firstly, as Assistant Curate under Fr John Davidson in 1968, then under Fr Michael Wright.
 In 1976 he became Hon.
 Assistant Curate in the parish and has continued to work here ever since.
 He has five sons and a large ‘Extended Family’.
 He continues to be very active, both inside the Parish and beyond, including including founding The Labyrinth Virtual Death Café, which meets every month to discuss matters concerning Death and Dying on the 3rd Saturday from 10a.m.
 Visitors welcome.
 He has made St Stephen’s his “spiritual home”.

 Fr Derek White MBE is a retired priest (former Church Army and a Chaplain to the homeless in London.)
-He assists when required.
 He is always willing to talk to people.

 Greta Townsend – Churchwarden